The Mount Wilson Trail Race is sponsored by the City of Sierra Madre – Community Services Department.

 Matt Gallagher, Boy Scouts Liaison

-Robert Gjerde, Sierra Madre CERT
+Robert Gjerde, Sierra Madre CERT, MWTR website

 Allen Graves, Race Announcer